roc-lang/roc/BUILDING_FROM_SOURCE.md

 #### Extra tips

 If you want to load all dependencies automatically whenever you `cd` into `roc`, check out [direnv](https://direnv.net/) and [lorri](https://github.com/nix-community/lorri).
-Now you no longer need to execute `nix develop` first.
+Then you will no longer need to execute `nix develop` first.

 ### Editor